gomorpheus/morpheus-docs/library/kibana.rst

   Kibana-Logo-Color-H.png
 VISIBILITY
   Private, as at this time we will only offer this Instance Type for the master Tenant.
 If we wanted to offer it to all Tenants, Visibility should be set to Public and then exposed on the Tenant Roles for access.
-Option Types
+Inputs
-  We could set the ``ElasticSearch URL`` and ``Kibana Version`` Option Types on this Instance Type, but we will set them on the layout instead in case we want to define the version and/or leave the Elasticsearch URL unconfigured with different layout options.
+  We could set the ``ElasticSearch URL`` and ``Kibana Version`` Inputs on this Instance Type, but we will set them on the layout instead in case we want to define the version and/or leave the Elasticsearch URL unconfigured with different layout options.
 ENVIRONMENT PREFIX
   We will add a ``kibana`` Environment Prefix to identify evars ENVIRONMENT VARIABLES